-National Touring Artists Greg Greenway, Pat Wictor, and Joe Jencks have made their mark as veteran touring singer-songwriters, but Brother Sun is no songwriter's round.
+National Touring Artists Greg Greenway, Joe Jencks, and Pat Wictor have made their mark as veteran touring singer-songwriters, but Brother Sun is no songwriter's round.
 The trio's harmonies, as much as their lyrics, tell what they are about: warm as a campfire, stirring as a gospel church, rousing as a call to arms.
 Fusing folk, Americana, blues, pop, jazz, rock, and a cappella singing, Brother Sun is an explosion of musical diversity and harmony, in the finest of male singing traditions.

-From three major points on the map Boston, New York, and Chicago - Greg, Pat, and Joe have blended themselves into Brother Sun: a unique celebration of the amazing power of singing together.
+From three major points on the map Boston, Chicago, and New York, Greg, Joe, and Pat have blended themselves into Brother Sun: a unique celebration of the amazing power of singing together.
 As they will tell you, the music of Brother Sun is not resident in any one of them – but rather it exists in the space between them.
 Audiences feel this sincerity immediately.
 Their combined musical skills make for an unforgettable experience - three rich voices blending on a well-crafted foundation of guitar, slide guitar, piano, ukulele, and bouzouki.
 Their performances are marked by outstanding original songs, ethereal harmonies, off-the-cuff humor, and standing ovations.